vidhu/PyTapable/docs/source/functional_hooks.rst

 How it works
 ^^^^^^^^^^^^

-When a method is decorated using the ``@CreateHook`` decorator, the wrapped function is marked.
-The class must extend the ``HookableMixin`` class.
-This is necessary because when the ``Car`` class is initialized, the hookable mixin goes through all the marked methods and constructs a ``FunctionalHook`` for each of them.
+When a method is decorated using the :func:`CreateHook` decorator, the wrapped function is marked.
+The class must extend the :class:`HookableMixin` class.
+This is necessary because when the ``Car`` class is initialized, the hookable mixin goes through all the marked methods and constructs a :class:`FunctionalHook`` for each of them.

-These newly created hooks are stored on the ``instance.hooks`` attribute which is defined by the ``HookableMixin`` class
+These newly created hooks are stored on the ``instance.hooks`` attribute which is defined by the :class:`HookableMixin` class

-Arguments passed to callables from a FunctionalHook are predefined unlike InlineHooks.
+Arguments passed to callables from a :class:`FunctionalHook` are predefined unlike :class:`Hook` (inline hook).
 Refer to the documentation below to understand the arguments

 Inheritance
 ^^^^^^^^^^^
-``HookableMixin`` allows you to inherit hooks from other classes that implement the ``HookableMixin``
+:class:`HookableMixin` allows you to inherit hooks from other classes that implement the :class:`HookableMixin`

 .. code-block:: python
    :emphasize-lines: 7,10